2026 Program

 The Forum is a space to explore the defining questions of our time - holding both wisdom and action.
 What principles might guide us?
 What practices and collaborations can we build together?

-Panel discussion with Indy Johar, Krista Tippett, A.C Grayling and Danny Almagor
+Panel discussion with Krista Tippett, A.C.
+Grayling, Monique Ryan & Danny Almagor

 The foundations of trust are shifting.
 As AI reshapes everything from information to institutions, how do we decide what to believe, who to rely on, and where to place our faith?